 If there are no issues with distributing assets based on set rules, then anyone can write up a simple will themselves without having to use an attorney.

 Why should you have a living trust as well

 Having a will is important, but it’s also worthwhile to consider having what is known as a living trust.
 This will help ensure your assets are distributed in the way you want without going through probate after death like with wills.
 In addition, if there are any issues or problems that need to be resolved, then this will speed up the process because of how quickly trusts can be handled compared to court proceedings.

 Every will should include the will-maker’s name and address, as well as their legal description of what they will be doing when writing up the will.
 In addition, it is a good idea to provide information on who will be taking care of things like distributing assets upon death or anything else that needs to happen after you pass away.

 If there are any items in your estate you want specific people to have instead of going through court proceedings, then this should also go into your will with contact information for those responsible for handling these matters.
 Of course, every will can contain different

 Preferences and wishes, so these sections may vary depending on personal preference.

 You may not think about your death often, but it’s important to do so now.
-Writing a will is one of the most valuable things you can do for yourself and your family because if you have no will in place when you die, state law dictates how your estate must be distributed.
+Hiring an estate planning attorney to help you write a will is one of the most valuable things you can do for yourself and your family because if you have no will in place when you die, state law dictates how your estate must be distributed.
 We hope this post was helpful in understanding how a will can help you make sure your assets are distributed according to your wishes.